Our Family

 But at the same time, for every moment of pain, there was a wave of healing.
 The intensity of the pain in revisiting the story was proportional to the immense gratitude of being able to look at it from the other side of the shore, on solid ground.
 It was proof that wounds, when exposed to the light of God’s grace, can indeed heal.

-Of course, a lot changes in 23 years.
+Of course, a lot has changed in 20+ years.
 The young man I was, full of doubts and fears, could hardly have dreamed of the peace I feel today as I put my daughter to sleep in a safe home.
 Back then, our focus was just on surviving the next day.
 I believe none of us could have imagined how generous God would be in everything He did for us, turning our greatest shame into a testament to His faithfulness.

-This photo, for me, is a milestone.
+For me, this photo is a milestone.
 It is a constant reminder that God’s plans are greater and that His goodness reaches us even when we walk through dark valleys.
 The journey was arduous, but the view from here is worth every step.

-Have you ever looked back and been surprised by the path God has laid out in your life?
+Have you ever looked back and been surprised by the path God has laid out for you?
 Share your experience in the comments below.

 Comments